 When you apply to a degree program at the college, you may be asked to send your official high school and/or college transcripts, assessment test scores and/or additional documentation required by the program to which you are applying (check the "Admission Requirements" tab on the web page for your specific degree program for details.)

-Submit official documents to the Enrollment Center at the address below, or deliver in-person to the Enrollment Center, Truax - Room A1000, Downtown Enrollment Center - Room D117, or any regional or metro campus office.
+Official documents should be sent to the Enrollment Center at the address below, or delivered in-person to the Enrollment Center, Truax - Room A1000, or any regional or metro campus office.